FraPorta/exp_assignment2/README.md

 * /ball_detected &rarr; topic on which it is published when the ball is detected or not using a Bool
 * /home_reached &rarr; topic on which it is published when the home is reached or not during the Sleep behaviour using a Bool
 * /robot/joint_position_controller/command &rarr; topic used to move the robot head joint
-* /robot/camera1/image_raw/compressed &rarr; topic used to retrieve the images from the robot camera
+* /robot/camera1/image_raw/compressed &rarr; (/robot/camera in the diagram) topic used to retrieve the images from the robot camera
 * /robot/cmd_vel &rarr; topic used to publish velocities to the robot by the ball tracking component and the Go to point robot Action Server
 * /robot/odom &rarr; topic used to get the robot odometry in the Go to point robot Action Server
 * /robot/reaching_goal &rarr; family of topics of the action server for the robot